Volue-Public/energy-smp-docs/docs/scada-integration/scadaex/scadaex-installation-and-configuration-guide.md

 The result of this command is:

 - A custom event log for ScadaEx will be created if it does not exist already.
-It will get the pre-defined name “Powel ScadaEx”.
+It will get the pre-defined name “Volue ScadaEx”.
 Event log properties will be default values only, so you may want to manually inspect it later – although in the normal case the default setup should work fine.
 This event log is shared by all instances of ScadaEx on the computer.
 - A common event source for ScadaEx will be created if it does not exist already.
-It will get the name “Powel ScadaEx”, and will be added to the custom event log described in the previous point.
+It will get the name “Volue ScadaEx”, and will be added to the custom event log described in the previous point.
 - A dedicated event source for the ScadaEx operation will also be created if it does not exist already.
 By specifying one of the operational modes ScadaEx supports as an argument, the event source name will be some predefined name based on this (“AutoPilot”, “TsToScada” or “HistoryCollection”).
 This means that all instances of ScadaEx running in AutoPilot mode on the computer will be logging with the same event source.
 But you can also customize an event source just for a single instance of ScadaEx.
 To do this you have to specify the configuration variable `ICC_SCADAEX_EVENTSOURCE`.
 When this variable is set, and you run the setup command with just “-setup InstallEventLog” (not the optional operational mode argument), then the event source name will be taken from the configuration variable.
 Note that it is important that the same value is set for the configuration variable in the environment of the ScadaEx instance that will be logging with this event source.

 The immediate result of the “InstallEventLog” setup command is only changes in the Windows registry.
 A registry key will be created for the custom event log, and the event sources will be created as subkeys of this.
 No values (parameters) will be added to the log key, which means Windows’ event logging service will use default configuration for the log.
 When Windows’ event logging service discovers this registry key it will create an event log file where it will store any event records logged to it, so even if ScadaEx only performs registry-only changes the indirect result is also creation of a log file.
 Since we have not explicit set the log file path, it will be created in the default location and with the default name matching the name of the event log registry key.
 The maximum size of the log file will be 1MB (assuming Server 2008 or newer), and the retention policy will be to overwrite old items when the log file is full.